SchumacherFM/Magento-Markdown/README.md

 allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

+Full documentation of Markdown's syntax is available on John's Markdown page: <http://daringfireball.net/projects/markdown/>

 This mobule renders all CMS pages and every block which extends Mage_Core_Block_Abstract.

-Full documentation of Markdown's syntax is available on John's Markdown page: <http://daringfireball.net/projects/markdown/>
+Preview possibility in the backend.
+No live preview available maybe later.

 Why do I need this?
 -------------------